-Jesus of Nazareth is the central figure in Christianity, the single most important person ever to have lived, according to Christian belief.
-While there is some information about Jesus that can be gleaned from other Christian sources, including Paul, and a small handful of obscure secular references, the four New Testament gospel accounts provide the bulk of what we know about him.
+Jesus of Nazareth is the central figure in Christianity.
+And, according to Christian belief, the single most important person ever to have lived.
+There is some information about Jesus that can be gleaned from other Christian sources, including Paul.
+And there are a small handful of obscure secular references.
+But the four New Testament gospel accounts provide the bulk of what we know about him.
 And thus the reliability of these accounts is very important to Christians and to Christianity.
-So what do we know about their authorship and when they were written?
+So what do we know about the dating of the gospels as well as their authorship?
 Actually not nearly as much as we might like.

-It would be really great if we could find a copy of the Gospel of John with a copyright page included that listed the author and date of the first printing.
+It would be really great if we could find a copy of the Gospel of John with a copyright page.
+A page that included the author and date of the first printing.
 Unfortunately those kinds of clues are missing from the writings of that time.
 It would also be convenient if other writers in the first couple of centuries had believed in providing references for their quotes.
-There are plenty of short passages used in other writings that appear to come from one of the gospels, but they could just as easily come from another source.
+There are plenty of short passages used in other writings that appear to come from one of the gospels.
+But they could just as easily come from another source.
 As a result we have to use some more indirect methods to try and ascertain the dating and authorship of the gospels.

-I have read from a variety of sources concerning the gospels, some claiming that the authors knew the geography of Israel as well as customs and titles common to the first half of the first century.
+I have read from a variety of sources concerning the gospels.
+Some claim that the authors knew the geography of Israel as well as customs and titles common to the first half of the first century.
 And other sources make just the opposite claim.
 It is difficult for me to know just how to evaluate those conflicting claims, and so I generally ignore them.